I hope all of you are safe and sound in the aftermath of Hurricane Florence.

 As a parent and someone who cares deeply about education and justice, I wish everyone could hear what is being shared with me.
 Please know there is zero debate among any of these experts I’m interviewing that our current education system is out of date and reproducing oppression, right now, at a school down the street from each of us.
 Their consensus on this is sobering and a real wake up call for me personally.

 One of the people I will interview – haven’t quite gotten to him yet – is Jeff Duncan Andrade.
-In my research I discovered this keynote (also at the top of the email) he gave at the Deeper Learning conference earlier this year.
+In my research I discovered the Deeper Learning conference.
 I heard from friends who were in the audience that it was scheduled to last 45 minutes.
 It’s an hour and fifteen.
-I also heard – and you will see – that not a person budged from their seats the entire time.
+I also heard that not a person budged from their seats the entire time.
 Since it was the last keynote of the conference many people missed their flights, and I don’t think a single person regretted it.
 Christine and I watched this together the other night the same way you would watch a TV show.
 Absolutely gripping and important.
 She sat across from me on the couch, scribbling down notes, and she doesn’t even work in the education field.
 It is that good.
 I had the thought that everyone I know needs to see this keynote.
 Even if you’re not in education.
 It’s that good.

 Another big adventure I’m on: Last week I traveled to Sonoma County to kick off a second year of working with Chuck Wade, Jessica Progulske (the dynamic duo otherwise known as “Chuckica”) and Elizabeth Najmabadi, and Amanda Snook.
 We’re doing a “wedge and spread” initiative to improve equity and engagement.
 The “wedge” teams from seven of the forty districts in the county.
 Each team is comprised of a superintendent, a principal, a teacher, and a classified person like a school counselor or special ed teacher.
 Each of the seven teams will be working to measurably improve student responses – across all demographic sub-populations – to these three questions: